richardhenyash/balloon-pop-maths/TESTING.md

 any global variables and functions which are defined in other [JavaScript Code Library](./assets/js) files.
 The results were as follows:

 * The [JavaScript Animation Function Library](./assets/js/events.js) initially reported 8 unused variables.
-These unused variables are all related to function names which are defined in the [JavaScript Animation Function Library](./assets/js/animation.js) and called in other library files.
+These unused variables are all related to function names which are defined in the [JavaScript Animation Function Library](./assets/js/animation.js) and are called in other library files.
 The code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Animation Function Library Validation Report](./assets/testing/validation/javascript-validation-report-animation.txt).

 * The [JavaScript Audio Function Library](./assets/js/audio.js) initially reported 1 unused variable.
-The unused variable is related to the muteAudioToggle function which is defined in the [JavaScript Audio Function Library](./assets/js/events.js) and called in other library files.
+The unused variable is related to the muteAudioToggle function which is defined in the [JavaScript Audio Function Library](./assets/js/events.js) and is called in other library files.
 The code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Audio Function Library Validation Report](./assets/testing/validation/javascript-validation-report-audio.txt).

 * The [JavaScript Display Interaction Function Library](./assets/js/audio.js) initially reported 18 unused variables.
-These unused variables are all related to function names which are defined in the [JavaScript Display Interaction Function Library](./assets/js/display.js) and called in other library files.
+These unused variables are all related to function names which are defined in the [JavaScript Display Interaction Function Library](./assets/js/display.js) and are called in other library files.
 Seven warnings were generated for missing semicolons - these were added.
 4 warnings were generated for undefined variables, these were defined with "let".
 The code was then re-validated with the Report options disabled for "Unused Variables", and now passes without errors or warnings.
 See [JShint Display Interaction Library Validation Report](./assets/testing/validation/javascript-validation-report-display.txt).